adaptlearning/adapt-contrib-languagePicker/README.md

 >**_languagePickerIconClass** (string): The class defined here will define the icon of the language-picker in the navigation bar.
 The vanilla theme supports the following class-names by default: "icon-globe", "icon-language-1", "icon-language-2".
 The default value for this attribute is "icon-language-2".

->**_restoreStateOnLangaugeChange**(boolean): Determines whether the language picker will be restore state of course on language switch.
+>**_restoreStateOnLanguageChange**(boolean): Determines whether the language picker will be restore state of course on language switch.
 If set to false, the course will load with the default course states.

 >**_languages** (object):  The languages attribute group contains properties related to the available languages.
 It contains values for **_language**, **_direction**, **displayName**, **warningTitle**, **warningMessage**, and **_buttons**.